pearfalse/catamaran/README.md

 # Creating certificate authorities

 Follow this to create the key, cert and data folder for each CA.

-First off, if you haven't already, run `catamaran generate-openssl-config` to place an `openssl.cnf` file in your database folder.
-This reflects your Catamaran config, and you should re-run this command after every config change.

 Run `catamaran init-ca` to create the root CA. This creates a file/folder structure under `<CA ID>.cadb` that `openssl ca` will be happy with.
 You'll be prompted for a password for encrypting the private key; use something **strong** and store it in a password manager.
 If `CATAMARAN_ROOT_CA[KEY_TYPE]` is set to `rsa`, it will make a 4096-bit RSA key with SHA-256 digest (slower, worse, but more compatible); if not, it will default to an ECDSA key on the secp384r1 curve with SHA-384 digest (faster, better, but less compatible with older systems).
 Consider that some systems [will reject](https://stackoverflow.com/a/47881232) certificates with ECDSA keys that are signed by certificate authoritites with RSA keys; I have seen this myself.
 The other way round is fine.